GENERAL INFORMATION

 ACTORS

 The general rule of thumb for casting is: the better we know your work, the easier it is to cast you.
-We can get to know your work by seeing you in performance, auditioning you or working with you.
+We cast our work from actors we’ve previously worked with, those we’ve seen in other work, and those we invite to audition.

-Each show is cast by the director working with the Artistic Director, the Artistic Administrator, the Artistic and Programming staff, and the Executive Director.
+Each show is cast by its Director working with the Artistic Director, the Artistic Administrator, and the Artistic and Programming staff.
 Sometimes we cast a role by invitation, other times by audition.
 We cast nationally, though the majority of our actors are Sydney-based.

-We audition for two reasons: either in order to get to know actors we don’t yet know, or to test the fit of particular actors for a role.
+We audition for two reasons: to get to know actors we don’t yet know, or, to test the fit of particular actors for a role.
+Auditions at Belvoir are by invitation only, and we host these throughout the year on an as-needed basis.

 CREATIVES